pvlppv/icef-helper/README.md

 </p>

 ## About
 Telegram Bot for Higher School of Economics - Internatiоnal Cоllege of Ecоnоmics and Finanсe, that helps students with studying.
+Based on Python, Aiogram.
+g
 ## Features
 🔒 <b>Private access</b>
 🌐 <b>Automatic registration</b>